Lekki: Buildings

 A frequently photographed structure in Lagos is the Lekki-Ikoyi-Bridge, which was completed in 2013.
 Mark Zuckerberg has already jogged across it.

 The 12,000-seater indoor arena Lagos Arena is currently being built in Lekki, with construction commencing in February 2024 and expected to finish in December 2025.

 Education

 Lekki British School, a British international school, is in Lekki.

 The American International School of Lagos maintains the Lekki Campus.

 The Italian International School "Enrico Mattei" has its campus in Lekki.

-The Pan Atlantic University which started as Lagos Business School is located in Lekki.
+The Pan-Atlantic University, formerly Lagos Business School, is in Lekki.